didiersmith/steve/chapters/the-particle-computer.md

 They grabbed the french press and their mugs, and practically ran upstairs to Russell's room.

-Russell wasn't sure how he was going to log into the server - he hadn't been given a username and password.
-He fired up a terminal and pointed a remote shell at the IPv6 address.
-To his shock, he logged in automatically.
-Somehow, his public key had been installed on the server already.
-Spooky.

-He was greeted with a standard UNIX shell.
+Russell fired up a terminal and pointed a remote shell at the IPv6 address.
+He was greeted with a standard UNIX environment.
 In his home directory, he found a number of directories containing source code, documentation, and tons of garbage-looking data that he couldn't make heads or tails of.
 At the top level, he found a file labeled README.txt.
 He opened it and started reading.

 > Welcome Russell!